Jayashree-D/docs/designs/multihost-physical-led.md

 ## Requirements

- - Entity manager configuration to support the number of LEDs.
+ - GPIO pins for LEDs needs to be configured in the device tree.

- - Provide a single systemd service for phosphor-led-sysfs application.
+ - To support the number of LEDs on a specific board, an entity-manager configuration file must be developed.
+In order to create a dbus object in the phosphor-led-sysfs daemon, this will confirm the hardware presence of the LEDs listed in /sys/class/leds.

 ## Proposed Design